- Jobber Blueprint /

 Bill is a trusted invoicing app with advanced invoice customization, automatic payment reminders, batch invoicing, and more essential tools to get you paid faster.

-Use Bill if you need to invoice and pay vendors and want to improve your accounts payable process.
-If you only invoice customers and don’t typically deal with vendors, consider Invoice2Go or Jobber instead.
+Use Bill to invoice and pay vendors and improve your accounts payable process.
+However, if you only invoice customers and don’t typically deal with vendors, consider Invoice2Go or Jobber instead.

 Best payment processing apps